David Vostell: Biography

 David Vostell was born in Cologne, the first child of Wolf Vostell and his Spanish wife Mercedes Guardado.
 His father and his father's art have formed his view of the world from his earliest childhood onwards.
 The artistics movements of the 1960s and the early 1970s as well as his father's circle with people as Nam June Paik and Allan Kaprow, with whom he often sat together as a teenager, marked him deeply.

 From 1977 until 1980 he made apprenticeships at the TV and radio station Sender Freies Berlin, as well as at the publicity agency TBWA in Frankfurt am Main.
 He worked as an assistant film editor, as a film projectionist, in a photolab, in a photostudio and as photographer.
-In 1979, together with some of his former school mates, he made 36574 Bilder (36574 Images), an experimental film in Super 8.
+In 1979, together with some of his former schoolmates, he made 36574 Bilder (36574 Images), an experimental film on Super 8.
 In 1980 he shot the documentary Endogen Depression about the making of an Installation by Wolf Vostell.

 In 1982 he shot the short film Ginger Hel starring Mark Eins, founder of the band Din A Testbild, and with the actress Panterra Hamm.
 The film tells a bizarre love story set in the Berlin underground movement.
 In Norse mythology Hel is the name for both the netherworld and its goddess.
 This allusion to mythology is conveyed in some scenes of the film by the roles of the actors as they blur into mythological figures.
 From his early short films onwards, his special affinity for music is in evidence.
 The film is marked by long, rhythmic passages of music, long shots and action and dialogue between the actors which are reduced to elementary scenes.
 This creates an idiom in which the music accompanies the scenes and is on equal terms with the images.

 Between 1985 and 1987, he produced seven music videos.
 David Vostell's music videos are far from the technical perfection of music videos of the 1980s.
 His music videos are an experimental mixture of pictures and music.
 Blurred, uneasy and repetitive shots form a characteristic trait with a style of its own, which breaks with all conventions.

 In 1990 David Vostell directed the feature film The Being from Earth in Los Angeles.
 This feature, with German title Das Wesen der Erde, tells the fantastic story of a being, a mixture between animal and plant, born out of the sands of the Mojave Desert.
 The film title alludes mainly to this being born from earth, but it can also be seen as a metaphor.
 In its metaphorical sense, it could refer to the state of the planet Earth, to its being or to existence itself.
 Long camera takes, scenes which are designed to show the acting pared down to the essential, dialogues only as necessary and much music show his individual directing style, but often leave the cinema audience puzzled.
 The Being from Earth differs strongly from the conventional view of cinema.